-Only complete a statement of support if you have named project partners in the project partner section above.
+Only complete a statement of support if you have named project partners in the Project partners section above.
 A statement is required to be provided from each partner you named in the 'Project partners' section.
+These should be uploaded in English or Welsh only.